bhowiebkr/open-joystick/source/electrical/README.md

 - 4 Wound coils
 - Solenoids
-- Brushless motors on the axis
+- Sensored Brushless motors on the axis.
+This might be a good method because the motors already have hall effect sensors in them.